-Glass just like paintwork takes a beating from weather, sand, grit and windshield wipers scratch the surface.
+The glass just like paintwork takes a beating from the weather, sand, grit, and windshield wipers scratch the surface.
 Glass can be polished however, you’ll need to use a specialist polish.
 Before polishing a windshield the pro detailer uses a sharp flat blade to remove grit from the glass surface.

 This attention to detail makes the difference, after buffing the windshield using polish and a buffer your glass will shine like crystal.
 It is possible to remove deeper scratches, but just like paintwork polish, you’ll need a more abrasive glass polish.

 A finishing coat on the windshield isn’t necessary, waxing a windshield would cause glare when night driving.
-I use a product called Rain-x, it repels water, dirt, protects your wiper blades and makes night driving in the rain less tiring.
+I use a product called Rain-x, it repels water, dirt, protects your wiper blades, and makes night driving in the rain is tiring.

 Wheel Rim Shine